We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When poop — which contains tons of bacteria — sits in your colon for long periods of time, it continues to ferment.
 This fermentation process produces a lot of gas that’s often extra smelly.

 The first step in treating constipation is to increase your water intake.
 Drinking as much water as possible will help get things moving.
 Second, increase your fiber intake with fruits and vegetables or a fiber supplement like Metamucil.
-If that doesn’t work, try a gentle stool softener like Colace or Miralax.

 Moving your body can help kick your digestive system into gear.
 Try a moderate level of exercise four to five days per week.
 You may also want to try a slow walk after large meals.